GLOBAL MARKETS-World stocks set for 4th month of gains in data-heavy week

 Global asset performance http://tmsnrt.rs/2yaDPgn

-(Reporting by Saikat Chatterjee; Additional reporting by Wayne Cole in SYDNEY and Danilo Masoni in MILAN; Editing by Jacqueline Wong)
+(Reporting by Saikat Chatterjee; Additional reporting by Wayne Cole in SYDNEY and Danilo Masoni in MILAN; Editing by Jacqueline Wong and Hugh Lawson)

 ((saikat.chatterjee@thomsonreuters.com; +44-20-7542-1713; Reuters Messaging: saikat.chatterjee.reuters.com@reuters.net))